cloudopian/amazon-bedrock-dotnet-samples/README.md

 Open the solution using Visual Studio Community or VS Code and run it.

 ## Samples
+Each sample is design to teach you a simple concept

 - **Sample1:** shows how to use Anthropic Claud models.
 - **Sample2:** shows how to use Anthropic Claud models with streaming so that you get the results as quickly as possible.